DaedalicEntertainment/lua-coding-conventions/README.md

             print(x)
       end

-5.3.
-The variable consisting of only an underscore _ is commonly used as a placeholder when you want to ignore the variable.
+5.3. __CONSIDER__ using a variable name consisting of only an underscore `_` as a placeholder when you want to ignore the variable.

 In all other cases, avoid short or meaningless names (e.g. "a", "rbarr", "nughdeget").
 Single character variable names are only okay for counters and temporaries, where the purpose of the variable is obvious.
 Even for iterators, it is very helpful to use more descriptive names: